finiam/rails-starter/README.md

 # About

-This starter kit is maintained by [SVHealth](http://svhealth.io).
+This starter kit is maintained by [Aurora](http://auroradigital.co).

-If you need to contact the maintainer use or <a href="mailto:contact@svhealth.io">reach out to us</a> if you don't have access.
+If you need to contact the maintainer use or <a href="mailto:contact@auroradigital.co">reach out to us</a> if you don't have access.